 Laws and Sanctions

-While all states have criminal laws that apply to bullying, not all have special statutes that apply to cyberbullying or bullying that takes place outside of school.
+Although all states have laws requiring schools to respond to bullying, many states do not include cyberbullying under these laws or specify the role schools should play in responding to bullying that takes place outside of school.
 Schools may take action either as required by law, or with local or school policies that allow them to discipline or take other action.
 Some states also have provisions to address bullying if it affects school performance.
 You can learn about the laws and policies in each state, including if they cover cyberbullying.

 Frequency of Cyberbullying